JackKCWong/vichat/README.md

 vim test.chat
 ```

-When in Vim (normal mode or insert mode):
+When in Vim:

-* `ctrl+s` to send the full chat, the result will be appended to the end of the current buffer, just like a usual chat experience.
+* `ctrl+s` (n or i mode) to send the full chat, the result will be appended to the end of the current buffer, just like a usual chat experience.

-* `ctrl+t` to send the full chat, but the result will be put to a new buffer, useful when you want to ask many simple questions that doesn't require context.
+* `ctrl+t` (n or i mode) to send the full chat, but the result will be put to a new buffer, useful when you want to ask many simple questions that doesn't require context.
 Saves token usages.

-* `ctrl+a` to jump to the end and start asking a new question.
+* `ctrl+a` (n mode) to jump to the end and start asking a new question.

 Vim tips: